milesj/optimal/website/docs/schemas.md

 argument can be enabled as the 2nd argument: `instance(Plugin, true)`.
 This will compare constructor names, which is brittle, but unblocks certain scenarios.

-> This predicate is nullable by default.
+> This schema is nullable by default.

 ## Number

-The `number(default?: number)` predicate verifies a value is a number.
+The `number(default?: number)` schema verifies a value is a number.
 Defaults to `0` but can be customized with the 1st argument.
-Number predicate supports the following additional methods:
+Number schema supports the following additional methods:

 - `between(min: number, max: number, inclusive?: boolean)` - Validate value is between 2 numbers.
   When `inclusive`, will compare against outer bounds, otherwise only compares between bounds.